vitessio/website/content/en/docs/14.0/reference/vtadmin/role-based-access-control.md

 This permits the following:
 1. Any subject can `get` or `ping` any resource in any cluster.
 2. Any user with the name "andrew" or role of "admin" can `create`, `delete`, or `put` any resource in any cluster.
-3. Any user with the role of "admin" can perform ERS and PRS operations on a `Shard` in _only_ the cluster with the id of "local".
+3. Any user with the role of "admin" can perform both emergency and planned failover operations on a `Shard` in _only_ the cluster with the id of "local".

 ### Clusters and Subjects